We’re in week eleven of our Competitive Battlecard 101 series and this week we’re featuring the Landmines to Lay Battlecard.

 There is no set-in-stone optimal time to lay your landmine, as every sales call will have a variety of nuances that will change the course of the conversation.
 However, if a competitor is in a deal, you can bet they have set a landmine for you…don’t wait too long or you’ll find that your the one on the outside of the discussion trying to find your way back in.

 Want more sale battlecard strategies?
-Check out all of the attack and defense-specific sales battlecards in our library to-date.
+Check out all of the attack and defence-specific sales battlecards in our library to-date.

 If you’ve come this far and you’re still looking for more on battlecards, download our Competitive Sales Battlecards 101 Ebook.